marchans24/What-is-for-dinner/README.md

-Technologies Used: HTML, CSS, JavaScript, jQuery
+Technologies Used: HTML, CSS, JavaScript, jQuery, AJAX

 Getting Started: Select what sounds like the best beer for your tastebuds! https://marchans24.github.io/What-is-for-dinner/